joendres/nextcloud-filelink/README.md

 Important:

-* Don't bother with the `description`s; thy don't show up anywhere, they're just there for your reference.
+* Don't bother with the `descriptions`; they don't show up anywhere, they're just there for your reference.
-* If you're not sure about a strings context just put all your questions in a mail or an issue.
+* If you're not sure about a strings context just put all your questions in an email or an issue.
 I'll be glad to clarify.

 ### Code